errantmind/faf-dns-proxy/README.md

 ## Code Tour

-Just look at `epoll.rs`, everything is either there or referenced there and, even then, it is only ~200 lines of code.
+Just look at `epoll.rs`, everything is either there or referenced there.

-Aside: a `no_std` version of this project compiles to a total of only ~400 lines of assembly TEXT, and 7KB binary, although it takes a few modifications to get there: the only real dependency on std is threading, so if we eliminate it and change to a `1 process per core` model instead of `1 thread per core` we get a very minimal setup.
-The performance is ~1% worse.
-If you are interested in this, let's discuss.

 ## Contributions
 Contributions are welcome, but please discuss before submitting a pull request.
 If a discussion leads to a pull request, please reference the \#issue in the pull request.
 Unsolicited pull requests will not be reviewed nor merged.